 Ernesto’s current business interests include B-FLEXION (formerly Waypoint Capital), a private entrepreneurial investment firm that oversees growth-oriented operating businesses and asset managers.
 Between 2002 and 2009 he served as a board director of UBS AG.

 Ernesto is the Co-Chair of the Bertarelli Foundation.
-He is also the Vice Chair of the Harvard Medical School Board of Fellows, a member of the Strategic Advisory Board at Ecole Polytechnique Fédérale de Lausanne (EPFL) and of the Harvard Medical School Board of Fellows.
+He is also the Vice Chair of the Harvard Medical School Board of Fellows, a member of the Strategic Advisory Board at Ecole Polytechnique Fédérale de Lausanne (EPFL), and he is a member of the Stanford Medicine Board of Fellows.
 In 2008 he was inducted into Babson College’s Academy of Distinguished Entrepreneurs.
 He was also awarded the Légion d’Honneur by President Jacques Chirac of France and the Cavaliere di Gran Croce by Carlo Azeglio Ciampi, President of the Italian Republic.